 As Detroit Lions Team President and CEO, Rod Wood oversees all football and business operations of the Lions organization and reports directly to Principal Owner and Chair Sheila Ford Hamp.
 He was originally appointed Team President on Nov.
 19, 2015.

 The thorough search for the Lions' new leadership tandem resulted in the arrival of Brad Holmes and Dan Campbell.
-Holmes was named executive vice president and general manager on January 14, 2021 after spending 18 seasons with the Los Angeles Rams (2003-20) in a variety of roles, including most recently director of college scouting.
+Holmes was named Executive Vice President and General Manager on Jan.
+14, 2021 after spending 18 seasons with the Los Angeles Rams (2003-20) in a variety of roles, including most recently director of college scouting.
 That same week, Campbell, a former tight end with 22 years of NFL experience, including 11 as a coach and 11 as a player, was named the team's new head coach.

 Additionally, Wood has worked to improve the team's football infrastructure at the Lions' Allen Park practice facility.
-Over the past fouur years, the organization has completely renovated and updated the weight room and practice fields, along with other ongoing facility improvements and branding enhancements.
+Over the past five years, the organization has completely renovated and updated the weight room, practice fields and athletic training room, along with other ongoing facility improvements and branding enhancements.

 At the League level, Wood was appointed to and serves on the NFL's Investment Committee.
 For the eight years prior to his appointment as team president, Wood worked closely with the Detroit Lions organization and the Ford Family in his role as President and CEO of Ford Estates.